-The auxiliary batteries supply current to all 12-volt equipment located in the living area of the motor home.
+The coach batteries supply current to all 12-volt equipment located in the living area of the motor home.
 This includes interior lights, range exhaust fan, furnace fan, water pump, water level and holding tank gauges, 110-volt generator starter and bath roof vent fan.
-The auxiliary battery may also be used to start the engine if the automotive battery is discharged.
-Refer to "Battery Mode Switch."
+The coach battery may also be used to start the engine if the automotive battery is dead.
+Refer to "Aux.
+Start Switch."